Skip to content

 Working with your provider to set clear, achievable goals is a key part of a successful drug-free recovery.
 Talk about what you hope to accomplish, whether it’s turning your head without pain, getting back to your favorite hobby, or simply sleeping through the night comfortably.
 Discuss a realistic timeline and what steps you’ll need to take, such as performing gentle neck exercises or making ergonomic adjustments at your desk.
 Creating a collaborative plan ensures you and your provider are on the same page, focused on a gradual return to your normal activities and supporting your body’s long-term healing.

-When to See a Professional for Whiplash
+When Should You See a Doctor for Whiplash?

 After a fall or car accident, you might be tempted to just wait and see if the neck pain goes away on its own.
 While some minor aches can resolve with rest, whiplash is an injury that benefits from a professional evaluation.
 Getting checked out can help you understand the extent of the injury and get on the right path to recovery, preventing minor issues from turning into chronic problems.
 Knowing what to look for and what to expect can help you make the best decision for your health.